NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 * https://twitter.com/pararose38/status/1565286778889650176

-Probably the most measured response comes from @fakehistoryhunt, whose explanation of the discrepancies is the probably simple enough one that this was an album compiled in the 1930s from purchased photographs, even if it wasn't taken by the person in question:
+But probably the most measured response comes from @fakehistoryhunt, whose explanation of the discrepancies is the simple enough one that this was an album genuinely compiled in the 1930s from purchased photographs, even if it wasn't taken by the person in question:

 * https://twitter.com/fakehistoryhunt/status/1565312676443611142